 The following Banking & Finance guidance note provides comprehensive and up to date legal information covering:

-The ability of borrowers, members of the borrower group and any related parties to buy back loans became a live issue when the onset of the financial crisis in 2007 led to debt from leveraged finance deals being traded at sub-par levels.
+The ability of borrowers, members of the borrower group or the sponsor (or affiliates of the sponsor) to buy back loans became a live issue when the onset of the financial crisis in 2007 led to debt from leveraged finance deals being traded at sub-par levels.
 Such sub-par trading was not necessarily caused by any problems with the borrower, but was a result of the fact that the lack of market liquidity was forcing many lenders to sell loans held on their books in conditions which were not ideal for trading.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.